gracewashere/graysonwright.com/source/index.md

 I'm a developer and designer currently working at [thoughtbot] in San Francisco.
 In my spare time, I help build solutions to social problems at [Code for SF].

-Until recently I studied computer science at [MSU], where I researched digital evolution at the [BEACON] center and helped the startups [TempoRun] and [Carbon Cash] build their web services.
+Until recently I studied computer science at [Michigan State University][MSU], where I researched digital evolution at the [BEACON] center and helped the startups [TempoRun] and [Carbon Cash] build their web services.